python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/030_Oversampling_Undersampling.md

 ### How to fix?

-In the FM Radio flowgraph, we use the "filteron" checkbox to do analog filtering inside the Hack RF.
+In the FM Radio flowgraph, we use the "hardware_filter" checkbox to do analog filtering inside the Hack RF.

 In GQRX, you should be able to use the same filter, but as far as I can tell, there's a bug that prevents that from working, unfortunately.
 (Either that, or I'm doing it wrong.)